-Ambitious about Autism provides a range of services to the Trust through contractual arrangements (as outlined in the accounts).
+Ambitious about Autism provides a range of services to the Trust through contractual arrangements (as outlined in the accounts), which includes Finance, Education, HR, Facilities and IT support.
+These are provided at or below cost, and would otherwise need to be procured commercially.